Kruithne/nwjs-installer/README.md

 - [Development Build (SDK)](#development-build-sdk) - Install the SDK flavor instead of the normal flavor.
 - [Download Server](#download-server) - Override the default download server to use.
 - [Locales](#locale) - Automatically remove locale files that you won't use.
+- [Remove .pak.info](#remove-pakinfo) - Remove .pak.info files to reduce the size of the build.

 ### Verions